 Just a word of warning: formatting a drive will erase all of the contents of the drive, whatever style it may be (USB, internal, external, etc.), and it will henceforth be treated like a completely new drive being set up for initial use.
 You should back up all important files before proceeding to the next part of this piece, where we will take you through how to format your drive.

-How to format your drive
+How to format a drive on Mac

 So now that you’ve decided to format your drive, you’ll need to know how.
 It’s a very easy process and we’ll take you through each of the steps below: